kshitizwagle/kshitizwagle/readme.md

 I started on GitHub with coursework and small mobile/desktop projects in Java and C/C++.
 Got curious about scripting, picked up Python, and never looked back.
 Built bots, automation tools, and gradually worked my way into backend systems and infrastructure.
 Somewhere along the way I went from "why is this broken" to "I should build the thing that makes sure this never breaks."

-Most of my active contributions are to private repositories; public repos here are representative samples.
+Most of my active contributions are to private repositories; public repos here are representative samples and courseworks.

 ## Skills